-A Tier 1 operator B(an Akraino member) has included in its MEC architecture an IT-VAS (Value Added Service) layer that maps well as an application enabler.
+Operator B has also included in its MEC architecture an IT-VAS (Value Added Service) layer that maps well as an application enabler.
 IT-VAS provides an enhanced PaaS platform with APIs, SDKs and DevOps tools to support VM, Container, and microservice deployment and run-time environment.
-For Telco edge specific feature support, IT-VAS provides APIs for provide firewall rules management, end user authentication, White listing / blacklisting IPs, bandwidth management etc.
+For Telco edge specific feature support, IT-VAS provides APIs for firewall rules management, end user authentication, White listing / blacklisting IPs, bandwidth management etc.